DUNE/femb_doc/test_stand_expert/README.md

 make-release.sh 1.0.19
 ```

-to build an distribute a release (like 1.0.19) to the hothdaqs. **This does not
+to build and distribute a release (like 1.0.19) to the hothdaqs. **This does
-enable it for the oper account by default**.
+not enable it for the oper account by default**.